guillermotti/guillermotti/blog/gatekeeper.md

 To integrate OPA within kubernetes, you must install [Gatekeeper](https://open-policy-agent.github.io/gatekeeper/website/docs/install/) first.

-We find the Helm chart as the best way to install it.
+I find the Helm chart as the best way to install it.
 And with the default `values.yaml` you can deploy Gatekeeper easily in your cluster.

 ```sh
 k get po